The Perks of Automating the Onboarding Process

 Organizations have specific IT tasks all new hires require, like the creation of an account in the active directory and the creation of a company email.
 As a result, the new marketing hire will require both.
 This individual may also require documentation from HR or IT about policies and procedures.

 Every position has a set of specific tasks that will require attention as well.
 In this case, the new marketing hire will need access to the email automation tool, the social media management tool, Microsoft Office Suite, and Google Analytics.
-It’s important to note that you cannot have access to Google Analytics unless your email is granted access.
+It’s important to note that you cannot have access to Google Analytics unless your email grants you access.

-Putting the actual workspace setup aside as it is an inevitable task that can not be automated, let’s take a closer look at each task listed above, determine the time it takes to execute and identify which ones can be automated.
+Putting the actual workspace setup aside as it is an inevitable task that you cannot automate, let’s take a closer look at each task listed above, determine the time it takes to execute and identify which ones you can automate.

 Although the image sums everything up, let’s look into each task in more detail and the overall logic behind the numbers.
 For the simplicity of this example, 5 minutes seems like a fair estimate of how long it takes to complete each task.

-Active Directory – Creating an account in the active directory is one task that has to be done for every new employee.
-Therefore, automating this process saves you at least 5 minutes onboarding every new employee- assuming no other accounts are created in the same batch.
+Creating an account in the active directory is one task that is necessary to do for all new employees.
+Therefore, automating this process saves you at least 5 minutes onboarding every new employee- assuming no other accounts are in the same batch.

-Company Email – Similar to the active directory, creating a company email is inevitable for new employees.
-For some organizations, this task is done at the same time as the previous one.
+Similar to the active directory, creating a company email is inevitable for new employees.
+For some organizations, this is an automated task.
 However, let’s assume you have nothing automated.
 It would take another 5 minutes to execute.

-Documentation – After setting up the documentation that needs to be sent out, it can be distributed with the click of a button.
+After setting up the documentation to send out, you can distribute it with the click of a button.

-Microsoft Office Suite– The deployment of software can be done through a Group Policy or System Center Configuration Manager (SCCM).
+The deployment of software can be through a Group Policy or System Center Configuration Manager (SCCM).
 Virtualization technologies are also becoming more popular, making this task easier to automate.

-Google Analytics – A ticket needs to be created for access to Google Analytics and must only be completed after the email is created.
-Although this task cannot be automated, the ticket can be sent automatically.
+You must create a ticket to access to Google Analytics where it is only completed after the email is created.
+Although you cannot automate this task, the ticket can be sent automatically.